KnockSoftware/mds-provider-services/ingest/README.md

 ingest/bin/hourly.sh [--providers [PROVIDER]] [--status_changes] [--trips] [OPTIONS]
 ```

+*N.B.*: When run as an hourly cron task, this script will systematically exclude
+trips if the provider API is compliant with MDS 0.2.x.
+This is intended as a
+demonstration, not as a production-ready polling solution.

 ### [`validate.sh`](bin/validate.sh)

 Validate a data feed, without saving or loading the data into the database.